 Our team of professionals built a new shower, carefully grading the floor for drainage and installed a corner bench.
 On the shower walls and bench, we tiled a vertical offset design of 6×24 planks of Club Grey tile from Arizona Tile.
 The tile looks like reclaimed wood, giving the space a rustic, natural look.
 We highlighted the shower niche with red Origins Glass Volcano 1×2 mosaic tile from Crossville, which our clients selected to coordinate with a stain glass piece they planned to hang in the window of the shower.
 On the shower floor, we placed Flat Pebble Cool Blends tile from Arizona Tile.
 We also installed new bathroom floors of Club Grey tile, this time with a longer 6×40 plank tile, in a 33% offset design.

 Our client picked out Kohler plumbing fixtures from Ferguson for all their bathroom needs.
-We installed new oval undermount sinks with vintage-style faucets at the vanity space, and we added new vibrant brushed nickel shower fixtures, including a handheld with 30” slide bar, in the shower area.
-To update the lighting, our electrician installed two Savoy House vanity lights with minimal detailing and English bronze finishes, as well as six LED lights for lighting with better energy efficiency.
-We wrapped up the remodel with a fresh coat of Sherwin Williams paint, including walls and trims in Pure White and the ceiling in Bright White.
+We installed new oval undermount sinks with vintage-style faucets at the vanity space.
+Then we added new vibrant brushed nickel shower fixtures, including a handheld with 30” slide bar, in the shower area.
+To update the lighting, our electrician installed two Savoy House vanity lights with minimal detailing and English bronze finishes.
+He also installed six LED lights for lighting with better energy efficiency.
+We wrapped up the remodel with a fresh coat of Sherwin Williams paint.
+Our painters brushed over the walls and trims in Pure White and the ceiling in Bright White.

 Our clients are thrilled with their new bathroom.
 The new design better allocates their floor space, opens up the room completely, and reflects their current personal tastes.
-The newly remodeled room avoided damage from Hurricane Harvey too, though unfortunately some other parts of their home were affected.
+This new room remodel avoided damage from Hurricane Harvey too.
+Though, unfortunately, water affected some of the other parts of their home.
 We’re thankful that this completed project can be a bright spot for our clients to enjoy in the hurricane aftermath and for many years to come.